ecmwf/anemoi-docs/docs/contributing/guidelines.rst

    Add ``!`` after the type/scope to indicate a breaking change.

 #.
-Use present tense and imperative mood in commit messages (e.g., "Add
-   feature" not "Added feature").

-#.
 Reference relevant issue numbers in commit messages when applicable
    (e.g., "fix: resolve data loading issue #123").

-While these commit message conventions are recommended for all branches in Anemoi, they are strictly enforced only for commits to the ``main`` branch.
-This enforcement is particularly important as our automated release process (`release-please
+These guidelines are enforced for PR titles because our automated release process (`release-please
 <https://github.com/googleapis/release-please>`_) relies on conventional
 commits to generate changelogs and determine version bumps automatically.

+For commits more generally, we recommend to follow these conventions but do not enforce them.
+We furthermore encourage you to

+#.
+Make small, focused commits with clear and concise messages.
+#.
+Use present tense and imperative mood in commit messages (e.g., "Add
+   feature" not "Added feature").

 .. _pullrequest-guidelines: